 Step 4.
 You will now be able to see the various or available Bluetooth devices where you can initiate a “hand-shake” (connection).

-In almost all phones produced today either a smart phone or a feature phone, Bluetooth is an “in built” application which has the following benefits when using:
+In almost all phones produced today either a smart phone or a feature phone, Bluetooth is an “in built” wireless technology tool which has the following benefits when using:

 ➨It creates ad hoc connection immediately without any wires.
 Connection establishment is very quick.
 User only need to pair the Bluetooth PAN (Personal Area Network) connection between two devices.